 Louisiana Hurricane Preparedness

-If you have not done so already, it’s time to get ready for the 2024 hurricane season.
-The main things to consider are property insurance, supplies, evacuation plans, and who to contact when you need assistance before or after a storm.
+The main things to consider when preparing for hurricane season are property insurance, supplies, evacuation plans, and who to contact for assistance before or after a storm.
 Let’s explore these important hurricane tips further.

 Review Your Hurricane Insurance